-Do you think that someone knows your Windows 10 password?
+Do you think that someone knows your Windows password?
 And you want to change your computer password.
 But you are not sure how to do so?
-If yes, in this article, I will guide you on how to change your Windows 10 password.
+If yes, in this article, I will guide you on how to change your Windows password om Windows 11/10

-How to Change Windows 10 Password of a User Account
+How To Change Windows Password for Any User Account

 - CMD or Command Prompt